ssfsx17/ffpnp/Jobs/README.md

 Improving a Job to Job Level 10 will gain a Prestige Job Title, indicating great expertise compared to any mortal.
 Improving a Job to Job level 20 makes it Mastered.

 All Jobs are inherently magical.
 Their abilities might express this magic in different ways.
 There is no such thing as a person who can slice all enemies in a single stroke without the aid of magic.
 If someone can slice all enemies in a single stroke, they are getting some sort of constant magical power from their Job.
+Furthermore, it is possible that Jobs can change clothing style, equipment detailing, hairstyle, makeup, and other such visible features.
+For example, if someone is currently a Knight and they change jobs to Dark Knight, then their armor could suddenly turn black and grow a bunch of sharp edges and spikes.

 If a job has an action from another job, then that action is usable according to what has been unlocked for choice, as opposed to what has been unlocked for job use.
-For example, you must have White Mage 20 (mastered) in order to use White Magic T10 with any other job that has the White Magic action.
+For example, you must have White Mage 20 (mastered) in order to use White Magic T10 with any other job that has the White Magic action, such as Devout or Paladin.

 ## Optional: Plotline Job Requirements